 Sandy received an M.A. in Theatre History and Criticism from State University of New York and an MFA in Directing at FAU.
 She finds great joy in watching the students – both children and adults – grow in confidence and communication as they move through the classes at VT.

-Murray Chase is the Producing Executive Director of Venice Theatre, a position he has held since 1995.
-He is an active participant — and former board member — of Florida Theatre Conference and Southeastern Theatre Conference.
-He recently completed his term as President of the American Association of Community Theatre, and currently works with the organization as a member of the national Festival Commission.
-He has served as a frequent grant review panelist for both the Florida Arts Council and the Mississippi Arts Commission.
+He has been an active participant — and former board member — of Florida Theatre Conference and Southeastern Theatre Conference.
+He has served as President of the American Association of Community Theatre, and currently works with the organization as a member of the national Festival Commission.
+He has been a frequent grant review panelist for both the Florida Arts Council and the Mississippi Arts Commission.
 Recently he represented the United States as a delegation member to the World Congress of the International Amateur Theatre Association.
-Under his leadership, Venice Theatre will host for the fourth time the aactWORLDFEST June 20-26, 2022.
+Under his leadership, Venice Theatre has hosted the international theatre festival, actWORLDFEST, four consecutive times.
 Chase is also a former chair of the CEC for Sarasota County Arts Council and a former president of Venice MainStreet.

 Actor/Director Credits: Besides the daily aspects of his job here, directing credits include A Midsummer Night’s Dream, I Never Saw Another Butterfly, Mary Poppins, Our Town and the award-winning productions of The Pillowman, The School For Wives, The Good Woman of Setzuan, Tartuffe and Fool For Love.
 He has also played a few roles on the VT stage, including Johnny in Frankie and Johnny in the Clair de Lune, Stuart in the Award-winning Boom Town, and George in Who’s Afraid of Virginia Woolf? all with wife Lori